27 Exterior Color Combinations for Inviting Curb Appeal

-Incorporate sage green into your home's exterior for a pretty muted color scheme.
+Incorporate sage green into your home's exterior paint colors for a pretty muted color scheme.
 Green roofing is this home's statement feature and pairs well with the surrounding tree canopy.
 A soft yellow door and matching curtains on the front porch add a pinch of bright color to the mix.
 A coat of cream paint on the walls ties the look together.

 Apricot + White + Smoky Gray